IPS-Eye-White

 False Unity

-An article on lastdaysministries.org says the following (All Emphasis Added)
+An article on lastdaysministries.org says (All Emphasis Added)

 It's not wrong to have differing opinions but its wrong to allow these opinions to divide and separate us.